High School GPA Calculator — Weighted & Unweighted

 Cumulative GPA (with prior)

-Weighted vs. Unweighted High School GPA
+Weighted vs. Unweighted GPA — What's the Actual Difference?

-High School GPA Scale — AP, IB, Honors, and Regular
+High School GPA Scale — AP, IB, Honors, and Regular Classes

 Letter GradeRegular (4.0)Honors (+0.5)AP / IB (+1.0)